Plot (narrative): Cinderella

 The first event is causally related to the third event, while the second event, though descriptive, does not directly impact the outcome.
 As a result, according to Ansen Dibell, the plot can be described as the first event "and so" the last event, while the story can be described by all three events in order.

 The Wizard of Oz

-Steve Alcorn, a fiction-writing coach, says that the main plot elements of the 1939 film The Wizard of Oz are easy to find, and include:
+Fiction-writing coach Steve Alcorn says that plot elements for the 1939 film The Wizard of Oz are easy to name, and he gives as examples: